-We seek the peace of our city through the creative, compassionate, and prayerful development of people and communities.
+We seek God's peace for our city through the creative, compassionate, and prayerful development of people and communities.

 Our vision is a city where families are transcending poverty, in part because churches and faith communities are helping in ways that are genuinely helpful and empowering.
 It is a city where communities are being led by those who were once labeled as least, last, and lost.
 This vision draws its inspiration from scripture, which provides the breath-taking image of a city where those who were once poor now prosper, where children are no longer doomed to misfortune, and where unlikely partners live and work together in peace (Isaiah 65:17-25).